Efficient photon-pair emission from a nanostructured resonator and its theoretical description: Design and simulation

-Increasing the lateral dimensions of the resonator shifts the QNM eigenfrequency to lower values, and vice versa, thereby modifying the detuning, \(\Delta \omega = (\omega_1 - \omega_{\text{deg}})/(2\,\pi)\), from the degenerate SPDC frequency~$\omega_{\mathrm{deg}} = \omega_p/2$, shown in orange on the upper axis.
+Increasing the lateral dimensions of the resonator red-shifts the QNM eigenfrequency, thereby modifying the detuning, \(\Delta \omega = (\omega_1 - \omega_{\text{deg}})/(2\,\pi)\), shown in orange on the top axis.
 At small detuning, a high emission rate is expected; however, detuning alone does not fully determine the emission efficiency.
 Variations of the resonator size also modify the spatial confinement of the mode and its interaction with the pump field, thereby affecting the spatial overlap~$|\mathcal{G}_{1,1}|$, shown by the green curve.
-As a result, even for comparable detuning values (e.g.\ around $7\,\mathrm{THz}$), the photon-pair count rate can vary significantly due to differences in the spatial overlap between the pump field and the QNM.
+As a result, even for comparable detuning values (e.g. \(\pm\) $7\,\mathrm{THz}$), the photon-pair count rate can vary significantly.
 The experimental geometry lies at the maximum of the simulated count rate, within the resolution of the explored parameter sweep.
-The spatial distribution of the pump electric field for this best configuration is shown in Fig.~\ref{fig:concept} (d) and shows a clear overlap with the \(\text{QNM}_1\) field, particularly in the central region of the resonator.
+The spatial distribution of the pump electric field for this best configuration is shown in Fig.~\ref{fig:concept}(d) and shows a clear overlap with the \(\text{QNM}_1\) field, particularly in the central region of the resonator.
+Additional investigations on the choice of the resonator compared to a disk of equal size, as well as on the role of the radial cuts and the size of the inner cylinder, are reported in the Supplementary Material section 3-4.